 Most communities have some kind of public fireworks or bonfire (usually both) around November 5 and extending to the weekends before and after that date.
 If you're in the UK at that time of year, ask a local about Bonfire Night or look for the orange glow in the sky and follow your nose to the smell of smoke and cordite.
 These are some of the bigger Bonfire Night spectacles:

 - Leeds Castle: Tickets are expensive (23 pounds for an adult in 2019) to the two-night festival at Kent's landmark, Leeds Castle, but they throw a world famous show with loads of different elements, usually staged around a theme.
-In 2018, the event will be November 2-3 with a range of British artists.
+In 2016, the event will again be held on November 2 and3 with a range of British artists.
 Tickets go fast for this one.
 Festivities start at 2 p.m. and include live music, a falconry display, a maze, and food stalls.
 Buildup to the fireworks starts at around 5:30 p.m.

 - Rye in Sussex: This event has a bonfire (usually lit by a celebrity), a fireworks display and a torchlight parade.
 It's such a big event in the town, they call it the Rye Pageant.
-It's on Saturday, November 10, 2018 and besides being a week later then most, the fireworks are later too.
+It's on Saturday, November 9, 2019, and besides being a week later then most, the fireworks are later too.
 The torchlight procession starts at 7:30 p.m., the bonfire is lit by "Rye Fawkes" at 8:45 p.m., and the fireworks begin at 9 p.m.

-- Glasgow: In 2018, Glasgow's biggest free fireworks event will take place on Glasgow Green on November 5.
+- Glasgow: In 2019, Glasgow's biggest free fireworks event will once again take place on Glasgow Green on November 5.
 There will be food stalls and a funfair from 5 p.m. and fireworks begin at 7:30 p.m.

 - Cardiff: "Sparks in the Park", a ticketed event, takes place in Blackweir Fields, Bute Park in the center of Cardiff.
 The event starts with entertainment from 4:30 p.m.
-November 3, 2018.
+November 5, 2019.
 Kids fireworks are at 6 p.m, the bonfire is lit at 6:30 and the main show at 7 p.m.
 There's no admission without tickets on the night so check here to find out how to book.